groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/advanced-signature-techniques/sign-with-text/_index.md

 weight: 17
 url: /net/advanced-signature-techniques/sign-with-text/
 ---

+# Signing with Text using GroupDocs.Signature for .NET

 ## Introduction
 In the digital age, signing documents electronically has become a standard practice, saving time and resources.
 GroupDocs.Signature for .NET offers a comprehensive solution for adding text signatures to various document formats programmatically.
 In this tutorial, we'll walk you through the process of signing a document with text using GroupDocs.Signature for .NET.
 ## Prerequisites